Dr Hector Zenil

 Biography

-Before that, Dr Zenil was an Assistant Professor and Lab leader at the Algorithmic Dynamics Lab, Unit of Computational Medicine, Center for Molecular Medicine and SciLifeLab at the Karolinska Institute in Stockholm, Sweden.
+Before coming back to the UK, Dr. Zenil was an Assistant Professor and Lab leader at the Algorithmic Dynamics Lab, Unit of Computational Medicine, Center for Molecular Medicine and SciLifeLab at the Karolinska Institute in Stockholm, Sweden where he was the recipient of the prestigious VR Young Researcher Award.

-He holds two PhDs, one in Computer Science and one in Logic and Epistemology from Paris 1 Sorbonne/ENS, and Lille 1 in France.
-His first postdoctoral position in the UK was at the Behavioural and Evolutionary Theory Lab at the University of Sheffield and has been an invited scholar at MIT and Carnegie Mellon.
+He holds two PhDs, one in Computer Science and one in Logic and Epistemology from Paris 1 Sorbonne/Ecole National Superiore, and Lille 1 in France.
+His first postdoctoral position in the UK was at the Behavioural and Evolutionary Theory Lab at the University of Sheffield and has been an invited scholar and invited professor at the MIT, Carnegie Mellon, the National University of Singapore and KAUST.

 News